StroyII/Pokemon-types-chart-battle/README.md

 - Each Player chose turn after turn a type and the one who hit super effective on the other gain +1 point
 - There is still no mecanics with the resistances only the weaknesses
-- If both types hit supper effective on the other like "Dragon vs Dragon" both player win
+- If both types hit super effective on the other like "Dragon vs Dragon" both player win
 - The first player to win a certain amount of point win the game !
 - If you have trouble to remember the chart here it is :